Experts stunt inoperable brain tumor with innovative treatment plan

 Clinical Trial Helps Girl with Neuroblastoma

 A clinical trial enhanced neuroblastoma care for 3-year-old Madison.
 More than a year after Madison's diagnosis and initial treatment, she is back in school.
 "We really feel that clinical trials represent state-of-the art therapy for children with cancer," says neuroblastoma expert Susan Cohn, MD, who helped design the clinical trial.

 Team Approach, Early Intervention Save Girl's Sight

 In 2002, Jenna Jongsma was diagnosed with neurofibromatosis, a genetic disorder that can affect vision, growth and development.
 In Jenna's case, the condition also led to the development of an optic glioma, a tumor that threatened her sight.
-Comer Children's Hospital specialists in oncology and neurology worked together with Jenna's community physicians to develop a comprehensive treatment plan.
+Comer Children's specialists in oncology and neurology worked together with Jenna's community physicians to develop a comprehensive treatment plan.